cyb3rsinn3r/cyb3rsinn3r.github.io/about.md

 In my personal life I'm a husband, dad, and dog owner.
 I work from home in Colorado and enjoy everything this state has to offer.
 When I'm not outside geocaching, hiking, or playing PokemonGo I can usually be found doing various capture the flag exercises or playing a variety of PC games.

+In my geek life I'm a gamer (PC/PS4/RetroPi/board), maker (3D printing), and all out n3rd.

 ### Contact me

 <p>Find me on HackTheBox...</p>